DIVE LAW FREQUENTLY ASKED QUESTIONS

 Click the links below to read our questions and answers on the following topics:

-I’ve been hurt offshore and my company says all I’m entitle to is $35 per day for maintenance (maritime workers’ compensation), is this all I’m entitled to?
+I’ve been hurt offshore and my company says all I’m entitled to is $35 per day for maintenance (maritime workers’ compensation), is this all I’m entitled to?